dwyl/aws-lambda-test-utils/README.md

 }
 ```

-These can be specified in an options parameter.
+The properties of the context object can be specified in an options parameter to the `mockContextCreator` function.

 ## *How*? (*Usage*)